 If the region you live in is often windy, then you may want to also consider more of a sheltered location to keep from feeling swept away.
 That might mean taking shelter nearer fences or outbuildings.
 For more tips on how to care for your spa in the coldest seasons, take a look at how to winterize your hot tub.

 4. Consider how you'll decorate around your tub

-After you’ve done the groundwork and considered the weather, you might be envisioning the perfect spot for enjoying those jets and bubbles in.
-So the last thing to consider is how to really go to town on your newfound spot so that you can get the most from your tub.
+After you’ve done the groundwork and considered the weather, you might be envisioning the perfect spot for enjoying those jets and bubbles.
+So, the last thing to consider is how to really go to town on your newfound spot so that you can get the most from your tub.

-If you don’t feel like sharing the party, then make sure wherever you choose is private enough so that you feel comfortable any neighbors can’t see you.
-To do this, you could look into gazebos or enclosures to get that hideaway experience or structures like pergolas which can be decorated with the best outdoor solar lights.
+If you don’t feel like sharing the party, then make sure wherever you choose is private enough so that you feel comfortable and neighbors can’t see you.
+To do this, you could look into gazebos or enclosures to get that hideaway experience or structures like pergolas, which can be decorated with the best outdoor solar lights.

-To really get that vacation feeling in your own home, you can also integrate your new hot tub into a space that’s perfect for socializing, by adding one of the best gas grills and one of the best patio heaters and keep your guests entertained for as long as you like.
+To really get that vacation feeling in your own home, you can also integrate your new hot tub into a space that’s perfect for socializing by adding one of the best gas grills and hosting your own cookout.
+Create a cozy scene with the help of one of the best patio heaters or one of the best fire pits, and keep your guests entertained for as long as you like.
 For more ideas on how to make your garden this summer’s hottest location, you can check out our feature on backyard patio ideas.